stephenafamo/bob/website/docs/sql-executor/types.md

 ## Prepared Statements

-All of the above executors can be used to create prepared statments too.
+All of the above executors can be used to create prepared statements too.

 [Read More](./prepare)